 - Foster collaboration between developers and business users.
 When business users can test-drive applications without relying on prototypes, this can significantly improve iterative feedback and testing by the business during build.

 HR organizations must address increasing complexity while scaling their operations.
-A modern application development platform can create a whole new level of collaboration between IT and the business, where incorporating feedback and making adjustments becomes a matter of hours instead of weeks.
+A high-performance low-code platform can create a whole new level of collaboration between IT and the business, where incorporating feedback and making adjustments becomes a matter of hours instead of weeks.
 As a result, you’ll achieve efficiencies and scale that will improve HR productivity and establish your business as an employer of choice.

-Learn more about how a modern application development like OutSystems can help you deliver delightful employee experiences in our Employee Onboarding page.
+Learn more about how a high-performance low-code development platform like OutSystems can help you deliver delightful employee experiences in our Employee Onboarding page.